miketang84/bamboo/doc/myfirstproject.md

 	│   ├── js
 	│   ├── plugins
 	│   └── uploads
-	├── models										# place where put model defined files ├── plugins										# plugins directory
+	├── models										# place where puting source code files of model definitions ├── plugins										# plugins directory
 	├── settings.lua								# project setting file
-	└── views										# place where put views (html) files └── index.html
+	└── views										# place where puting views/template (html) files
+		└── index.html

 ###Configuration per Project
-Each project or application has a configuration file settings.lua.
+Each project or application has a configuration file *settings.lua*.
 Now Bamboo web framework builds on the top of Mongrel2 and Redis, so the database to use should be specified in a configuration file.
 Also, Mongrel2-related and Bamboo itself should be expressed clearly.
 The typical example follows as:

 	project_name = "blog"
 	-- Mongrel2 info
 	monserver_dir = "/home/fisk/workspace/monserver/"		-- location of Mongrel2 web server
 	sender_id = 'f322e744-c075-4f54-a561-a6367dde466c'		-- unique id of Mongrel2 server
 	config_db = 'conf/config.sqlite'			 -- data source of Mongrel2 web server, after loading mongrel2.conf into server

 	-- Bamboo info
 		bamboo_dir = "/usr/local/share/lua/5.1/bamboo/"		-- location of Bamboo web framework
 		io_threads = 1										-- single thread
-	views = "views/"										-- the location of templates that Bamboo searching for when
+		views = "views/"									-- the location of templates that Bamboo searching for when rendering

 	-- Redis info
-	WHICH_DB = 15											-- which database the project use, Bind_IP and port should be added later
+	WHICH_DB = 15	     						-- which database the project use, Bind_IP and port should be added here later

 ###Configuring Mongrel2 Web Server
-Rake is a general-purpose command-runner that Rails uses for many things.
-You can see the list of available rake commands in your application by running rake -T.
+To have Mongrel2-related sqlite database file, we still need a configuration of Mongrel2 web servers.
+Each sqlite database can contain several servers and each server has many hosts.
+Each server could be treated as independent process.
+For detail, you can refer to [Mongrel manual](http://mongrel2.org/static/mongrel2-manual.html).
+Here one typical example is showed in the following:

 	static_apptest = Dir( base='sites/apptest/', index_file='index.html', default_ctype='text/plain')